Running VeRCYE manually

 -

-containing all simulation-level regions (all geometries must share the same admin level). -
+SHAPEFILE_PATHPath to your.shpcontaining all simulation-level regions (all geometries must share the same admin level). -

-Attribute column holding each region’s identifier (e.g.NAME_2
+ADMIN_COLUMN_NAMEAttribute column holding each region’s identifier (e.g.NAME_2).

 -